Getting error code 229 on your Lennox® furnace?

 This means your furnace is ignited at high speed because its low pressure switch wouldn’t close.

 It’s better to allow an Expert like one from Epperson Service Experts in Hilton Head Island handle repairing or replacing this part.
-Our technicians are NATE certified, which means they’re well-equipped to fix a furnace error like yours.
+Our technicians are ACE certified, which means they’re well-equipped to fix a furnace error like yours.

 We want you to be absolutely content with our furnace repair in Hilton Head Island.
 That’s why we back all of our work with a one-year 100% Satisfaction Guarantee.*

 How a Low-Fire Pressure Switch Works

 Two-stage furnaces have various pressure switches to help the system to run at different speeds—and use less energy.
 These switches also ensure your furnace runs safely and vents extra gases from the heat exchanger.

 What Happens When a Low-Fire Pressure Switch Doesn’t Work

 Your low pressure switch may not be working right if your furnace inducer motor starts up in high speed and high ignition, then loses speed and enters into low-fire mode about 30 seconds after.

 Your furnace will communicate something’s not right with a red flash from its indicator light, which it uses to exhibit error codes.
 It has this red light to flash code, like Morse code.